Tired of spending your valuable time on projects that don’t seem to go anywhere? Frustrated because no one seems to hear about your research?

 - Deliver a result that matters and informs practice

-• Scientific writing skills to communicate your outcomes
+- Gain scientific writing skills to better communicate your outcomes

-• Resilience – it’s not personal!
-Strategic planning for responding to critical reviews, rejection and resistance to change
+- Understand the role of strategic planning in responding to critical reviews, rejection and resistance to change

 Dr Ingrid Hickman is an Advanced Accredited Practicing Dietitian and is the Director of the Nutrition Research Program with the Department of Nutrition and Dietetics at the Princess Alexandra Hospital in Brisbane Queensland.
 She has been publishing in scientific journals for over 15 years and still nervously holds her breath when she first reads the reviewers comments on her papers.